-This fascinating museum focuses on the extraordinary story of Hendrik Wiegersma, a doctor famed for his striking personality.
-He moved to Deurne in 1917.
-In 1924, he began painting, and soon found success, leading to his first major exhibition at Stedelijk Museum in Amsterdam in 1928.
-He ultimately developed to become one of the most important expressionist painters in the Netherlands.
+This surprising museum focuses on the extraordinary story of Hendrik Wiegersma.
+This general practitioner was known for his striking personality.
+He settled in Deurne in 1917.
+He started painting in 1924 and quickly became successful.
+In 1928, he had his first major exhibition at the Stedelijk Museum in Amsterdam.
+He eventually became an important expressionist painter.

-This fascinating museum focuses on the extraordinary story of Hendrik Wiegersma, a doctor famed for his striking personality.
-He moved to Deurne in 1917.
-In 1924, he began painting, and soon found success, leading to his first major exhibition at Stedelijk Museum in Amsterdam in 1928.
-He ultimately developed to become one of the most important expressionist painters in the Netherlands.
+This surprising museum focuses on the extraordinary story of Hendrik Wiegersma.
+This general practitioner was known for his striking personality.
+He settled in Deurne in 1917.
+He started painting in 1924 and quickly became successful.
+In 1928, he had his first major exhibition at the Stedelijk Museum in Amsterdam.
+He eventually became an important expressionist painter.

-A major source of inspiration for all those visiting artists was the local farm life in an area in which (industrial) peat extraction was coming to an end.
-This was still (long) before De Groote Peel National Park turned into such a beautiful nature reserve.
-As a doctor, Wiegersma also made remarkable use of nature, preparing many of his medicines himself using medicinal herbs harvested from his own garden.
+One of the sources of inspiration for all those visiting artists was the farming life in the region, where (industrial) peat extraction was coming to an end.
+This was (long) before De Groote Peel National Park became such a beautiful nature reserve.
+Incidentally, as a doctor, Wiegersma made remarkable use of nature.
+He made many of his medicines himself, based on medicinal herbs that he mainly harvested from his own garden.

 • Every monday closed